poNgz0r/cryptonote-fury-pool/README.md

 ```

 #### 3) Host the front-end
 Simply host the contents of the `website_example` directory on file server capable of serving simple static files.
-Edit the variables in the `website_example/config.js`:
+Edit the variables in the `website_example/config.js`.

+Replace YOUR_POOL_URL with the url of your pool (example: fury.piratepools.nl)

 ```javascript
 var api = "https://YOUR_POOL_URL:2888";